Dr. Prendergast offers treatment options for patients of all ages to address crooked teeth, including clear braces and cosmetic treatments.

 Cosmetic tooth bonding is a quick, economical, and easy way to fix minor imperfections in your teeth, including:

-• Fixing chipped or cracked teeth
+- Fixing chipped or cracked teeth

-• Close the gaps between teeth
+- Close the gaps between teeth

-• Cover discoloration
+- Cover discoloration

 A biocompatible resin material is applied directly to the tooth and sculpted into the proper shape and form.
-Cosmetic bonding does not remove any of the natural tooth structure but is not as durable and long-lasting as other procedures.
+Cosmetic bonding does not remove any of the natural tooth structure, but it is not as durable and long-lasting as other procedures.
 Touch-ups may be needed in the future.
 Tooth bonding is often the perfect solution for younger patients with minor concerns who can consider more permanent and invasive options later on.

 Dental Crowns